 A picture I took there of a group of us sitting in a song circle reminds me of the home feeling I experienced while I was surrounded by these genuine people.
 I had my ups and downs with them, a couple of breakdowns and bursts of distant behavior, so it wasn’t a place I would call heaven, but it felt right.
 It was the perfect balance between good and bad, I felt normal with them.
 Consistently through the smiles and through the tears, they showed me I didn’t have to survive alone.

 It was then that I recognized what I needed — I needed a home.
-I needed a community of people that I could love and trust.
+I needed a community of people who I could love and trust.

 So I looked around me.
 What I found was astonishing.
 I hadn’t realized that there were people right here — in my house and in my school — who loved me for me.
 Nothing about these people changed in the week that I was gone.
 It was the way that I saw them that changed.
 After being exposed to such deep and genuine love from people who were near strangers, my filter for how I see the world had shifted.